bokesyo/CSC4005_2022Fall_Demo/project2_template/README.md

 	/*
 	Give a Point p, compute its color.
 	Mandelbrot Set Computation.
-	No need to modify this 'atom' function.
+	It is not necessary to modify this function, because it is a completed one.
+	*** However, to further improve the performance, you may change this function to do batch computation.
 	*/

 	Compl z, c;